Soccer-Breakaway Super League calls for talks with FIFA and UEFA

-MANCHESTER, England, April 19 (Reuters) - The 12 clubs behind the breakaway European Super League have called on UEFA and FIFA to open talks with them on their new competition.
+MANCHESTER, England (Reuters) - The 12 clubs behind the breakaway European Super League have called on UEFA and FIFA to open talks with them on their new competition.

 In a letter to FIFA president Gianni Infantino and UEFA president Aleksander Ceferin, seen by Reuters, the “European Super League Company S.L.” inform the two organisations that they are taking legal steps to protect their organisation but also call for talks.